oskarsniks/oskarsniks.github.io/index.md

 ### My first master's thesis

-Digitalization and its effect on country economic growth is a widely discussed topic, however, academic level research is less common.
+(My program requires writting two Master's thesis, one per each academic year) Digitalization and its effect on country economic growth is a widely discussed topic, however, academic level research is less common.
 In [my first master's thesis](https://lup.lub.lu.se/student-papers/search/publication/9026750) I investigate the aforementioned link and find that the true effect of ICT is still yet to come.
 (STATA code is available upon request.)

 ### Time series analysis